MMN3003/knowledge/bms/tasks.md

 - [-] add units in buildings
 - [-] change zil.ink to https://smarthomeapp.ir/link/
 - [-] send sms to saken if he is not owner
-- [ ] unable to remove building whe
+- [-] unable to remove building when there is a paid bill in building
+- [ ]